 Focus – The first human being that the petitioner sees must be slaughtered.
 Any living human will suffice, no matter the age or gender.
 Once killed, the Petitioner returns to the altar before the body ashes.
 They must do this immediately and cannot take any other actions before returning to the shrine or the ritual will fail.

 Liturgy – “Now, I begin to understand.
 This is the origin from which something will grow inside of me.
 Do not resist.
 Embrace it.
 Befriend it.
 For the lord Kuarl demands blood and flesh, and I shall provide.”

 This Rite can be performed by anyone who has successfully undergone the Borne in Blood Rite.

 If the Rite is successful, the Cultist is elevated to be a Rank 1 Kuarlite Cultist.
 Their body is warped by the experience, and they gain a mutation.
 The mutation is either Horns (1 point), Body Spikes (1 point), Giant Fist (1 point) or Bony Forehead (1 point).
 This physical change allows the Cultists may call Push once per day.
 If the Cultist calls Push through this mutation again during the same day, they get the Traumatized effect.
-The mutation must be consumed.
+The mutation must be costumed.

 Dedicate Shrine to Kuarl

 Creating this sacred site will allow priests of Kuarl to conduct rituals that require an altar.

 Seek payment for the anguish that has been given to you, vindicate your previous unavenged self.
 The weapons you bear shall be your own limbs, your own body, but given strength to stand against the strongest sword.

 Act – The Cultist finds a location where a battle has been fought to build the shrine.